Race to succeed UK PM May centers on 'no deal' Brexit battle

 "If you're not willing to walk away from a negotiation, it doesn't focus the mind of the other side ...
 I will not ask for an extension."

-Fellow contenders Esther McVey and Andrea Leadsom both made similar comments on Sunday.
+Fellow contenders Esther McVey and Andrea Leadsom both made similar comments on Sunday, while former foreign minister Boris Johnson, the favorite to replace May, said on Friday: "We will leave the EU on October 31, deal or no deal."

-Former foreign minister Boris Johnson, the bookmakers' favorite to replace May, wrote in his weekly column for the Daily Telegraph newspaper: "No one sensible would aim exclusively for a no-deal outcome.
-No one responsible would take no-deal off the table." [nL9N21K00Q]

 Gove, a leading campaigner for Brexit during the 2016 referendum campaign and a candidate in the Conservative leadership contest that May ultimately won, told reporters on Sunday that he planned to run again.

-"I am ready to unite the Conservative and Unionist Party, ready to deliver Brexit and ready to lead this great country," he said.
+"I am ready to unite the Conservative and Unionist Party, ready to deliver Brexit and ready to lead this great country," he said, without giving any detail on his plans for Brexit.

-In an interview with the BBC later, he said Britain would "be able to get through" a no-deal Brexit but it was "ultimately better for all of us if we secure a deal and leave in an orderly way."

 "A DANGEROUS STRATEGY"